ZJU-SEL/docker/man/docker-run.1.md

 The `Z` option tells Docker to label the content with a private unshared label.
 Only the current container can use a private volume.

+Note:
-Note: Multiple Volume options can be added separated by a ","
+Multiple Volume options can be added separated by a ",".
+The host path(`/host`) can be relative and absolute, but the destination path (`/container`) must be absolute.

 **--volumes-from**=[]
    Mount volumes from the specified container(s)